ajthor/symbolic-controls-toolbox/README.md

 * Hybrid Systems (Coming soon)
 * etc.

+New [releases](https://github.com/ajthor/symbolic-controls-toolbox/releases) are kept in the GitHub repository.

+New (untested) code is found in the [development branch](https://github.com/ajthor/symbolic-controls-toolbox/tree/development).

 ## Getting Started
 1. Download the toolbox from the GitHub repository.
 1. Install the toolbox.